SeyedNavidHashemi/Applied-LLM-Engineering/README.md

 - **Languages:** Python

 ## Philosophy
-Each sub-folder acts as a standalone mini-project .
+Each sub-folder acts as a standalone mini-project with its own README.
 High-volume data and vector embeddings are intentionally kept out of this codebase and are hosted separately on [Hugging Face Datasets](https://huggingface.co/NavHash/datasets)).

 ## Let's Connect
 Feel free to explore the code, open issues, or reach out if you're interested in collaborative AI engineering projects!